-Eagles Fans Taking To The Streets To Celebrate Super Bowl Win
+Some Celebrations Turn Rowdy As Thousands Of Eagles Fans Take To Streets Following Super Bowl Victory

-PHILADELPHIA (CBS) — It is time to party in the City of Brotherly Love!
+PHILADELPHIA (CBS/AP) — Several celebrations turned rowdy in the streets of Philadelphia following the Eagles Super Bowl win.

-Thousands of fans are taking to the streets of Philadelphia to celebrate the Eagles’ first ever Super Bowl championship as they defeated the Patriots in dramatic fashion, 41-33.
+Thousands of fans took to the streets of Philadelphia to celebrate the Eagles’ first ever Super Bowl championship as they defeated the Patriots in dramatic fashion, 41-33.

-Fans have piled into the streets across Philadelphia, from Center City to Northeast Philly, down to South Philly.
+Fans piled into the streets across Philadelphia, from Center City to Northeast Philly, down to South Philly.

 In South Philadelphia, fans started chanting “Free Bud Light” after the beer manufacturer made a bet with Lane Johnson that if the Eagles win the Super Bowl.